History and Background

 Medicare Supplement plans offered by USAA are insured under “USAA Life Insurance Company” an A rated carrier.
 The most popular Medigap plans are F, G & N. USAA offers plans F and N in many states across the country.
 Currently, we are not aware of a Plan G offered by USAA in any state.

 Overall we do not recommend USAA for your Medicare Supplement Insurance.
-Primarily because you can only buy a policy from them if you are a veteran, family of a veteran or an active-duty military member.
-In addition, they do not offer Plan G currently.
+Primarily because they do not offer Plan G currently.
 Plan G is the most popular Medigap plan and is often the best option when compared with plans F and N. For a free rate comparison call us direct at (800) 208-4974